-Actual Allergen Strength Allergen Manufacturing % Allergen in Formulation in Concentrate Mixture = Strength х (by volume or parts)
+Actual Allergen Strength Allergen Manufacturing in Concentrate Mixture Strength

 Ingredients: Active ingredients are the allergen(s) noted on the vial label.
 Preservative is 50% (v/v) glycerin, or 0.4% phenol, as indicated on the vial label.
 Additional ingredients are 0.5% sodium chloride, and 0.275% sodium bicarbonate.